JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Spanning Tree Protocol (STP).md

 # STP
 - What?
-	- Layer 2 protocol used to prevent loops in a network with redundant paths
+	- Layer 2 protocol used to <mark style="background: #ABF7F7A6;">prevent loops in a network with redundant paths</mark>
 	- Loops occur when multiple network path exist between switches, and without STP, frames could circulate endlessly, causing a broadcast storm and network congestion
 	- STP ensures there is only one active path between any two devices in a network, blocking the redundant paths to avoid loops
 - Why?